 7) Create a Facebook Business Page

-At the beginning, I briefly mentioned about Facebook Pages and they are actually best used to create social engagement between businesses and their client base.
+In the beginning, I briefly mentioned about Facebook Pages and they are actually best used to create social engagement between businesses and their client base.
 Due to the similarity in creating a personal profile, it’s no wonder that most owners tend to create a business page first before a website when the effect could be better off the other way round.

 In case you don’t know where to start, search through the left panel of your Facebook profile and look for ‘Page’.
-The setup process should be very straightforward from there on.
+The setup process should be very straightforward from thereon.

 8) Start a Blog about Your Business

 Last but not least, consider writing a blog for your business to feature your products or services once in a while.
 This will send signals to the search engines to check out your site and rank your business for various keywords.
 Not many people are doing this enough, yet blogging is considered one of the most cost-effective marketing strategy (coupled with social media) that any small to medium businesses can apply.

 Think about how your business can help consumers solve their daily problems and focus your discussion around those topics.
 For example, if you own a tea shop, you can write about the benefits of drinking tea, show people how to brew cold tea or even share recipes to go along with your unique tea selections.
 Such information sharing can actually make your brand more personal than bigger competitors.

 The techniques for finding these topic ideas are the same as the homepage settings that I mentioned earlier.
 Use Google search to brainstorm for some targeted phrases, perform a research analysis and select the most relevant and least competitive keywords as the foundation of the articles.

 When you publish frequently and share across various social channels, it will contribute to more free traffic coming to your site.
 In the business sense, that’s equivalent to more customers and more sales.